This Coffee Kombucha combines two great drinks into one. It's the perfect pick-me-up for any time of the day!

 What Makes Kombucha Fizzy?

-- Coffee: I used cold brew coffee because that's what I drink daily.
+- Unsweetened coffee: I used cold brew coffee because that's what I drink daily.
 It is less acidic than other brews.
 You could also use freshly brewed coffee, just make sure to cool the hot coffee to room temperature.

 - Maple syrup: Adds sweetness.
-You could also use agave syrup, simple syrup, or your favorite sweetener.
+You could also use agave syrup, sugar syrup, or your favorite sweetener.

 - Funnel